 - Place the pan of baked pretzels on a wire cooling rack and let them cool about 5 minutes before enjoying warm.

-Pretzels are considered a crusty bread and are best stored in an air tight paper bag for 2-3 days at room temperature.
-Make sure pretzels are completely cooled before placing in paper bag.
+Pretzels are considered a crusty bread and are best stored in an air tight brown paper bag for 2-3 days, at room temperature.
+Make sure pretzels are completely cooled before placing in the paper bag.

 Ingredients

-- 4 Tbsp Unsalted Butter melted, warm not hot
+- 4 tablespoons unsalted butter, melted, warm not hot

 Baking Soda Bath